-I got up, took a few steps with heels clicking to go back to work, stopped and turned back to him.
+I got up, took a few steps with heels clicking to go back to my regular table, stopped and turned to him.
 He obviously had been watching my posterior sway.
 I opened the front of the smock so he could see the dress then left him smiling at the table.

 “He’s a joke.
 If you girls want him, he’s yours.
 You can have the dress and shoes too.”

 In truth, after a year of marital fidelity, I was swept off my feet, not by him, not by wantonness, but by ego stroking.